ImmunoGen: Tremendous Value In Your Turnaround Stock

 About The company

 As usual, I'll present a brief corporate overview for new investors.
 If you are familiar with the firm, I recommend that you skip to the subsequent section.
-Operating out of Waltham Massachusetts, ImmunoGen dedicates its efforts to the innovation and commercialization of antibody-drug conjugate ("ADC").
+Operating out of Waltham, Massachusetts, ImmunoGen dedicates its efforts to the innovation and commercialization of antibody-drug conjugate ("ADC").
 Specifically, the company aims to fill the unmet needs of various cancers.

 In its turnaround, ImmunoGen is laser-beam focused on developing a concentrated pipeline.
 Aside from the crown jewel (Mirve), the company is brewing IMGN632, IMGC9326, and IMGN151.